ariyanatef/E-Commerce-Supply-Chain-Optimization-ABC-Inventory-Classification-Stockout-Risk-Forecasting/Documentation.md

 2. Download the zipfile and extract it (I extracted it to my desktop)
 3. We will be taking a look at three essential files:
 ![Which files we are looking at](Visuals/Which%20files%20we%20are%20looking%20at.png)

+4. I will be using BigQuery Sandbox to perform these SQL queries but you can use whatever works best for you.
+Just keep in mind that the queries might vary slightly depending on what you use.
+5. After going to BigQuery Sandbox, I am going to create a project and name it “ABC Inventory Analysis”
+6. After creating the project, we have to upload the datasets.
+   We have to first create a dataset and to do so, we click on add data.
+   Then we click on the local file and then the local file again.
+   Click on browse and find where your files are downloaded (mine are on the desktop).

+7. We want to upload the three csv files that have been marked in step 3.
+   I uploaded olist_order_items_dataset.csv first.
+   Now we have to create a dataset which I will name “olist_inventory” but name it how you see fit.

+8. Now name the table.
+   I will name it the name of the file without the csv (ex: olist_order_items_dataset).
+   Click on autodetect for schema.
+   Repeat steps 6-8 for the other files, ensuring you select the name of the dataset you created in step 7.